 Others prefer to go 'all in' and share all of the household income.
 In this case you should refer to the above advice in the 'budget' section.
 You'll need to draw up clear boundaries about what each partner is allowed to spend per month.
 This obviously doesn't have to be set in stone - for example, one of you may agree to spend less one month so the other can make a big purchase.

-If you are thinking of getting a joint account, you could take a look at the thinkmoney joint Personal Account.
+If you are thinking of getting a joint account, you could take a look at the thinkmoney joint Current Account.
 With its dedicated team of Money Managers and built-in budgeting system for all the joint essential bills you may have, it could be an ideal partner to your married finances.

 Do you need insurance?

 Getting married is a big commitment, but so is everything that comes after.
 For example, taking out a mortgage may be one of the biggest financial commitments you'll make in your lifetime.
 You may also want to have children, which takes a lot of emotional commitment (as well as financial).